RiddhiDeogade/ML_project_V_sem/README.md

 ├── plant_growth_data.csv
 └── README.md

-🚀 Features
+## 🚀 Features
 Data cleaning and preprocessing

 Exploratory data analysis (EDA) with visualizations

 Feature selection using SelectKBest

-Models:
+## Models:

-K-Nearest Neighbors (KNN)
+- K-Nearest Neighbors (KNN)

-Support Vector Machine (SVM)
+- Support Vector Machine (SVM)

-Random Forest
+- Random Forest

 Model evaluation with metrics: Accuracy, Precision, Recall, F1-score, ROC-AUC

 Hyperparameter tuning using GridSearchCV

-🧪 Technologies Used
+## 🧪 Technologies Used
-Python
+- Python

-Jupyter Notebook / Google Colab
+- Jupyter Notebook / Google Colab

-Scikit-learn
+- Scikit-learn

-Pandas, NumPy
+- Pandas, NumPy

 Matplotlib, Seaborn, Plotly

 📝 How to Use
-Clone this repository
+1. Clone this repository
-Open the notebook:
+2. Open the notebook:
 Locally via Jupyter Notebook, or

 In Google Colab:
 Upload or link your dataset (plant_growth_data.csv).

-Run the notebook to train and evaluate the models.
+3. Run the notebook to train and evaluate the models.

-📊 Results
+## 📊 Results
 The Random Forest model yielded the best performance, achieving high accuracy and robust metrics across evaluation criteria.
 All results are reproducible within the notebook.

-📌 Future Improvements
+## 📌 Future Improvements
-Implement more advanced models like XGBoost or LightGBM
+- Implement more advanced models like XGBoost or LightGBM

-Deploy the model with a web interface (e.g., using Flask)
+- Deploy the model with a web interface (e.g., using Flask)

-Use cross-validation visualization tools.
+- Use cross-validation visualization tools.

-🧑‍💻 Authors
+## 🧑‍💻 Authors
-Mayank & Riddhi
+Mayank Pimpale & Riddhi Deogade